-The reparations movement in Tulsa stems from the race massacre on Black Wall Street in 1921.
-In Oklahoma's investigative commission in 2001, it was found that the damages to the Greenwood neighbourhood would equal \$30 million today.
-The main recommendation from the 2001 Commission was a reparations programme for survivors and their descendants.
-However, the city did not take action even 20 years later.
-Survivors have been fighting for compensation and redress since 1921 and have filed at least 193 claims of damages over this 100-year history.
+The reparations movement in Tulsa stems from the Race Massacre on Black Wall Street in 1921.
+In Oklahoma's investigative commission in 2001, it was found that the damages to the Greenwood neighborhood would equal \$30 million today (Johnson, 2020).
+The main recommendation from the 2001 Commission was a reparations program for survivors and their descendants.
+However, the city did not take action even 20 years later (Johnson, 2020).
+Survivors have been fighting for compensation and redress since 1921 and have filed at least 193 claims of damages over this 100-year history (VICE, 2021).
 The push for reparations alongside truth-telling in Tulsa is particularly indicative of the complementarity of these mechanisms.
-Tulsa is often looked at as a microcosm of the US as the truth is buried and contested. and redress and accountability vet to be actualised.
+Tulsa is often looked at as a microcosm of the US as the truth is buried and contested, and redress and accountability yet to be actualized.